marchaesen/vcxsrv/mesalib/docs/drivers/vmware-guest.rst

    export TOP=$PWD

--  Mesa/Gallium master branch.
+-  Mesa/Gallium main branch.
 This code is used to build libGL, and the direct rendering svga driver for libGL, vmwgfx_dri.so, and the X acceleration library libxatracker.so.x.x.x.